 For Optimal AP, Mind the GAAP

-By adhering to the generally accepted principles of accounting, organisations can insulate themselves from needless risk and potential legal troubles while simultaneously providing accurate and crystal-clear financial reporting.
+By adhering to the generally accepted principles of accounting, organizations can insulate themselves from needless risk and potential legal troubles while simultaneously providing accurate and crystal-clear financial reporting.
 And by making automation part of your best practices, your AP can team streamline their workflows for faster payments, easier cash flow management, and more strategic spending in concert with procurement.